Human Extinction By Insect Robots Likely By Century’s End, Expert Claims

 The end of the world — or at least humanity’s place in the scheme of things — may come before the end of the century at the hands — or feet, claws, pincers — of robots.
 Tiny robots.
 Think terminator machines that resemble insects.
 According to one expert, human extinction might arrive before the year 2100 and insect-sized robots equipped with nanoweapons could easily be the cause.

 To gain perspective on the nanotechnology slide to the end of the world, note that a nanoweapon deployed aboard an insect robot could be delivered just about anywhere.
-This type of delivery system could be used to poison people and contaminating food and water supplies.
+This type of delivery system could be used to poison people and contaminate food and water supplies.
 And a bomb weighing about five pounds could fit into something wallet-sized, be easily transported and deposited at or near most targets.

 The existence of these types of weapons will likely prompt world governments to invest and compete in a nanoweapons arms race.